The Effect of Mission Duration on LISA Science Objectives: Characterization of stochastic backgrounds

 A stochastic GW background (SGWB) can be characterized by its power spectrum as a function of frequency, by the angular variation of its intensity~\cite{Bartolo:2016ami, Caprini:2018mtu}, and possibly by its polarization.

-The SNR for the measurement of an isotropic SGWB scales as $\sqrt{T_{\rm data}}$ under the assumption of stationary signal and noise.
+The SNR for the measurement of an isotropic SGWB scales as $\sqrt{T_{\rm data}}$ under the assumption of stationary signal and noise \cite{Smith:2019wny}.
 Therefore, the presence of randomly distributed 1-day or 5-day gaps influences the signal detection capability only as it influences the total duration of the data stream.\footnote{We work under the ideal assumption that gaps do not impact the quality of the data, while it is instead likely that the noise varies after a gap.
-Specific tools will be needed to address this issue.} We thus analyze only the three scenarios without gaps: continuous data for 3 years (Case T4C), continuous data for 3.75 years (Case T5C), continuous data for 4.5 years (Case T6C).
+Specific tools will be needed to address this issue.} We thus analyze only the three scenarios without gaps: continuous data for 3~yr (Case T4C), continuous data for 3.75~yr (Case T5C), continuous data for 4.5~yr (Case T6C).
 We perform two kinds of studies (cf.\ the low-frequency study~\cite{LISAlowfreq}).
 The first one, presented in Sec.~\ref{sec:PLSGWB}, concerns the generic power-law signal

-and the specific signals defined in SI7.1 (``Characterise the astrophysical stochastic GW background'') and SI7.2 (``Measure, or set upper limits on, the spectral shape of the cosmological stochastic GW background'') of the SciRD, which read
+and the specific signals defined in SI7.1 (``Characterise the astrophysical stochastic GW background'') and SI7.2 (``Measure, or set upper limits on, the spectral shape of the cosmological stochastic GW background'') of the SciRD \cite{SciRD}, which read

 where $\theta (f)$ is the Heaviside step function and $f_{1,2,3,4,5,6}=\{0.1, 0.8, 2, 15, 20, 100\}$~mHz.
+In Eq.~\eqref{eq:powerlaw}, $n_T$ is the primordial spectral index; this case is sufficiently general to describe a spectrum arising from inflation, scaling sources like cosmic strings, or the tail of a broken power-law as arising from a first order phase transition.
+The spectrum given in Eq.~\eqref{eq:SciRD71} represents an astrophysical foreground of inspiraling binaries, characterized by the $f^{2/3}$ spectrum \cite{Phinney:2001di}.
+Finally, to probe a broken power-law SGWB from the early universe, Eq.~\eqref{eq:SciRD72b} is a statement of the requisite sensitivity to achieve the target science goals \cite{2017arXiv170200786A}: it represents the minimal sensitivity requirement to detect either the infrared tail $f^3$ (if the peak is above $0.1$~Hz), or the ultraviolet tail $1/f$ (if the peak is below $0.1$~mHz), of a broken power-law signal from bubble collision during a first-order phase transition~\cite{Caprini:2015zlo}.
+This particular source has been chosen as a representative example.
 The second study, presented in Sec.~\ref{sec:EUSGWB}, considers the signals caused by two possible SGWB sources operating in the early universe.
-Both studies show that changing the overall mission duration from 4~yr to 5~yr or 6~yr (i.e. 3~yr, 3.75~yr and 4.5~yr of continuous data stream) provides an insignificant detection improvement.
+Both studies show that changing the overall mission duration from 4~yr to 5~yr or 6~yr (i.e.\ 3~yr, 3.75~yr and 4.5~yr of continuous data stream) provides an insignificant detection improvement.
 In particular, SI7.1 and SI7.2 can be fulfilled in all three duration scenarios.